Portable Vibration Calibrator - Agate Technology

 Why This Matters

-Condition monitoring systems detect bearing defects by identifying impulsive events and their repetition rates.
-The AT-2040 Gen 2 bearing fault simulator produces realistic impulse waveforms with natural decay, enabling validation of alarm thresholds, envelope detection, and system behavior without the need for a physical damaged bearing.
+Condition monitoring systems detect bearing faults by identifying impulsive events and their repetition rates.
+The AT-2040 Gen 2 bearing fault simulator produces realistic impulse waveforms with natural decay, allowing validation of alarm thresholds, envelope detection, and system behavior without the need for a physically damaged bearing.

 Bearing Fault Waveform Behavior